maxboeck/mxb/src/posts/make-free-stuff/2022-01-25-make-free-stuff.md

 The online game *Wordle* recently took the world by storm.
 To the [utter shock](https://news.ycombinator.com/item?id=29916899) of many, it is just a free piece of content.
 A free and open web game millions can enjoy, no strings attached.

-Its creator, Josh Wardle, originally built the game for his partner and put it online.
-Despite its success, he has no intention to monetize it - and the world is richer for it.
+Its creator, Josh Wardle, originally built the game for his partner and put it online. *"I made something, here it is."* Despite its success, he has no intention to monetize it - and the world is richer for it.
 When questioned about it, he said this:

 > I think people kind of appreciate that there’s this thing online that’s just fun.
 It’s not trying to do anything shady with your data or your eyeballs.
 It’s just a game that’s fun.